RomeoCavazza/RomeoCavazza/README.md

 # AI & Digital Transformation | DevOps · Data · OSINT 🌠

 With over 4 years of experience in digital transformation, I specialize in designing and building robust web solutions with a focus on performance and scalability.
-Currently, I am pursuing a Master of Science at **Epitech Paris (2025–2028)** while contributing to my own projects.
+Currently, I am pursuing a Master of Science at [Epitech Paris](https://www.epitech.eu/formation-alternance/pre-msc-post-bac2/) (2025–2028), while contributing to my own projects.

 I am building a **SaaS platform for TikTok & Instagram OSINT**, and I aim to deliver impactful solutions in agile environments.
 On this GitHub, you will find some of my creations: **Revolvr Bot**, **Piscine Epitech projects**, **Linux ricing (Hyprland)**, and **no/low-code scraping pipelines**.